philiprenich/nz-covid19-data/README.md

 The New Zealand Ministry for Health is providing daily updates of [current Covid-19 case details on their website](https://www.health.govt.nz/our-work/diseases-and-conditions/covid-19-novel-coronavirus/covid-19-current-situation/covid-19-current-cases/covid-19-current-cases-details).
 These are provided as an Excel spreadsheet file and as an HTML table.
 For programming purposes, this isn't highly useful.
 This repository is the same data, converted to standard JSON format.

-The MoH data is checked for changes automatically each day at 10am, 5pm, and 11pm.
+The MoH data is checked for changes automatically each day at 12pm, 5pm, and 11pm.
 However, only one conversion and updating of this repository will happen per day.
-The MoH seems to update their site either around 9am or 4pm.
-Update time can be checked by looking at the json file latest commit date.
+Update time can be checked by looking at the JSON file latest commit date.

 I'm expecting that the MoH will eventually provide their database to the public in a more direct manner than the spreadsheets.
 Until then, I will keep this updated.